sensslen/node-gamepad/readme.md

 ## How to Use

-Plug in a supported controller and run a variation of the code below (with an actual supported controller):
+Plug in a supported controller and run a variation of the code below (with an actual supported controller).
+Slternatively you can also run the code below and then plug in a supported controller.

 ### Code Example